 That’s right, you heard it here, first.
-Well, actually, you probably already knew that.
-All the Gamestop’s I have been in to in recent memory have been wretched hives of scum and villainy.
-Most are disorganized and dirty, and I just generally dread having to go into them to get a game.
-I hate hearing the dreaded “Would you like to preorder X game, it’s only $5 down.”
+Well, actually, you probably already knew it.
+All of the Gamestops that I have been in to in recent memory have been wretched hives of scum and villainy.
+Most are disorganized and dirty and I just generally dread having to go into them to get a game.
+I hate hearing the loathsome “Would you like to preorder game XYZ, it’s only $5 down.”

 However, I was reading this little piece about 7 things Gamestop could do to make themselves un-suck.
 I don’t know if it’s as easy as 7 steps, but it’s a start.
 There are a few things I might change about the list, though.
 Some are the same, some are different.
 Here’s my list: